Montgomery County coronavirus update

 MONTGOMERY COUNTY, N.Y.
-(NEWS10) – Officials said that there have been 22 accumulative positive cases in the county on Wednesday.
-There are four people being treated in the hospital.
+(NEWS10) – Officials said Monday that there have been 33 accumulative positive cases in the county since testing began.
+Of those 33 cases, 11 people have been cleared of the virus.
+Three people are being treated in the hospital.

-As of Wednesday afternoon, five people have been cleared of the virus, 63 people are being monitored in quarantine and there has been one COVID-19 related death.
+There are 97 people in quarantine and are being monitored by the county.
+There has been one COVID-19 related death in the county.

 LATEST STORIES: